jberet/jberet-user-guide/bean_validation_api_for_data_pojo/README.md

 In each `ItemReader` class, if the configured `beanType` for the incoming data is a custom POJO (i.e., not `java.util.Map`, or `java.util.List`, for example, `Person`, `StockTrade`, `Company`), the reader class will invoke `javax.validation.Validator#validate` to perform the validation.

-Any validation constraint failure will cause the reader to throw `org.jberet.support.io.ValidationException`, which is a subclass of `javax.batch.operations.BatchRuntimeException`.
+Any validation constraint failure will cause the reader to throw `javax.validation.ConstraintViolationException`, a subclass of `java.lang.RuntimeException` and `javax.validation.ValidationException`.

 The following POJO class, `StockTrade`, demonstrates certain usage of Bean Validation constraints:
 ```java